-- Operational Risk governance ensures consistent oversight across all levels regarding the execution and effectiveness of Operational Risk Framework (ORF). - Risk Control Owners for all major Risk Types are appointed as per the RMF and are responsible for effective management of operational risk of their respective control function. - Operational risks are identified and graded at the business/unit level.
+- Operational Risk governance ensures consistent oversight across all levels regarding the execution and effectiveness of Operational Risk Framework (ORF). - Risk Control Owners for all major Risk Types are appointed as per the RMF and are responsible for effective management of operational risk of their respective control function.

+- Risk Control Owners for all major Risk Types are appointed as per the RMF and are responsible for effective management of operational risk of their respective control function.

+Operational risks are identified and graded at the business/unit level.
 For all risk graded low and above along with the treatment plan are agreed with the Risk Control Owner before raising the risk in the system (phoenix) and tabling the risks in Country Executive Risk Committee for acceptance.
-Mitigating controls are put in place and mitigation progress monitored until its effectiveness is achieved. - The Executive Risk Committee (ERC) ensures the effective management of Operational Risk Introduction to support of the Group's strategy and in accordance with the Risk Management Framework.
-The ERC assigns ownership, requires actions to be taken and monitors progress of risks identified, in addition to confirming the risk grading provided at the business/unit level.
+Mitigating controls are put in place and mitigation progress monitored until its effectiveness is achieved.

-The Executive Risk Committee (ERC) accepts to perational Risk Introduction to confirming the risk grading provided at the business/unit level.

-The Executive Risk Committee (ERC) accepts operational risks raining in the country that have residual risk raings which are above "Undo on the country materiality scale, provided the residual risk rating is "low" on the Group materiality scale.
-Risks categorized as Medium, High or Very High on the Group materiality scale are reported to the Executive Risk Committee (ERC) for endorsement and escalated to the Group Process Owner through the relevant country process - owner for acceptance through the relevant Process Governance Committees (PGCs).
-The Group Risk Committee (GRC) provides oversight of operational risk management across the Group.
-It is supported by Global Business Risk Committee (GBRC), the Group Functions Operational Risk Committee (GFORC), the Group - Process Governance Committee (PGC) provides global oversight of all material operational risk arising from end-to-end processes within their Process Universes
+The Executive Risk Committee (ERC) ensures the effective management of Operational Risk throughout the business/functions in support of the Group's strategy and in accordance with the Risk Management Framework.
+The ERC assigns ownership, requires actions to be taken and monitors progress of risks identified, in addition to confirming the risk grading provided at the business/functions to be taken and monitors progress of risks identified, in addition to confirming the risk grading provided at the business/functions to be taken and monitors progress of risks identified, in addition to confirming the risk grading provided at the business/functions are put in a district of the country materiality scale, provided the residual risk rating is 'low' on the Group materiality scale, Risks categorized as Medium, Pilip or Very Pilip nor the Group materiality scale are reported to the Executive Risk Committee (ERC) for endorsement and escalated to the Group Process Owner through the relevant country process owner for acceptance through the relevant Process Governance Committees (PGCs). - The Group Risk Committee (GRC) provides oversight of operational risk management across the Group.
+It is supported by Group Operational Risk Committee (GRC), the Group Financial Crime Risk Committee (GFCRC) and the GFCRC (GFCRC) and the GFC - Information Management Governance Committee (GIMGC), which oversee operational risk arising from the global businesses, Group functions, financial crime compliance and information management respectively

+Process Governance Committee (PGC) provides global oversight of all material operational risk arising from end-to-end processes within their Process Universes.